marz1877/LRCv2/README.md

 Draft for format specs of lrc(SyncedLyric) v2.
 Open for contribution.

-1. Will need a WYSIWYG editor if someone is using every feature.
+1. Will need a WYSIWYG editor if using every feature.

-2. File Extension - .lrc, .music, or add it to metadata
+2. File Extension - .lrc, .music, or add it to metadata.

-3. Purposes - lyrics, kareoke with time and pitch, Chords, meaning, translation
+3. Purpose - lyrics, kareoke with time and pitch, Chords, meaning, translation.

 ### Automation
 All features for creating .lrc can be automated except Meaning.